r7kamura/altria-git/README.md

-# Magi::Git
+# Altria::Git
-Magi git integration plugin.
+Altria git integration plugin.

 ## Installation
 ```
 # Gemfile.local
-gem "magi-git", git: "git@github.com:r7kamura/magi-git.git"
+gem "altria-git", git: "git@github.com:r7kamura/altria-git.git"
 ```

 ## Usage
 1. Configure a repository url at your job's settings page
-2. Magi will clone the repository before enqueue/execute
+2. Altria will clone the repository before enqueue/execute
-3. Magi will enqueue a new build only if the repository is updated
+3. Altria will enqueue a new build only if the repository is updated

 ## Testing
-If you want to run specs of Magi::Git, please call rspec from the magi's directory.
+If you want to run specs of Altria::Git, please call rspec from the altria's directory.

 ```
-$ cd /path/to/magi
+$ cd /path/to/altria
-$ bundle exec rspec /path/to/magi-git
+$ bundle exec rspec /path/to/altria-git
 ```